Test cricket right now will be a challenge, know my importance in white-ball formats: Pandya

 "May be I went off board and got so many suggestions.
 You have to be calm, act with people in certain manner.
 I tried that.
 Stopped talking to people and didn't style my hair and it hurt my game," he said.
 "What was happening back then was I was focussing on uncontrollable, which is people's opinion.
 In that phase I learnt that it's better to be myself," he added.

 Pandya said he owes it to his IPL team Mumbai Indians' coach Ricky Ponting for being there for him during the tough phase.
 "In 2015, someone who looked after me the best was Ricky Ponting.
 He looked after me as a child.
 I felt like he was a father figure for me.
-Learnt so much.
-Whatever I have learnt it's in my early days.
+Learnt so much," he said.

 "Ricky taught me situations, mindsets.
 He used to sit with me before I went into bat.
 I would sit near boundary rope and call Ricky.
 He would sit with me and tell me what's happening.
-So I grasped and learnt quickly," he revealed..
+So I grasped and learnt quickly," he revealed.
+Speaking of support, national skipper Virat Kohli, coach Ravi Shastri and NCA Director Rahul Dravid are also among those, Pandya feels grateful to.

+"Virat, Rohit (Sharma) or Ravi sir don't come and teach you the game.
+They have given me that freedom," he said.
+"The security that they gave me backing with all their heart helped big time.
+That was the reason I started taking decisions on my own," he added.

+As for Dravid, Pandya said he is thankful to the former captain for never judging him. "...he accepted the way I am.
+He never judged me.
+Always respected me as a cricketer.
+He enjoyed my work ethic," Pandya said.

 ALSO READ